 When I decided to travel about 1,600 miles from home to the middle of Wyoming for an internship in public relations and marketing, my friends and family wondered why I couldn't do the same type of thing a little closer.
 Coming from a full-time position at a full-service PR and marketing agency in Tennessee, people also couldn’t see why I would choose an internship for my next career move.
 But what they didn’t understand was that I wanted to deepen my knowledge of PR and marketing within the frame of the outdoor industry, from the leaders in wilderness education.

 Not only would I discover a plethora of valuable lessons in PR and marketing, but also many other skills and a thriving, active community in a beautiful location for outdoor recreation.
-That’s not something you can find just anywhere, which is why I chose the National Outdoor Leadership School (NOLS) in Lander, Wyoming.
+That’s not something you can find just anywhere, which is why I chose NOLS in Lander, Wyoming.

 Here are just a few examples of what I have gained:

 As you might expect from the title of my internship, I learned a good bit about media relations.
 I got a lot of practice crafting press releases about courses and interacting with journalists to share our students’ impressive stories with their hometown papers.
 It is always gratifying when the story gets picked up and shared by a newspaper and you get to hear the excitement in a student’s voice when you tell them to get ready to sign autographs. ;)